ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-display-types/index.md

 ## Next Up

-Continue to the next section to learn about: [Single Group Column](../grouping-single-group-column/).
+Continue to the next section to learn about the [Single Group Column](../grouping-single-group-column/) display type.